-Dry Eyes is a common condition that coincides with a variety signs, symptoms and environmental conditions that all mean it has high potential for being overlooked.
-It’s prevalence is high with studies ranging from 5-35% but despite this and also despite its potential for significant quality of life impacts we currently don’t have a clear path to effective management.
+Dry eye disease is a common condition that coincides with a variety of signs, symptoms and environmental conditions that all mean it has high potential for being overlooked.
+It’s prevalence is high with studies ranging from 5-35% but despite this, and despite its potential for significant quality of life impacts, we currently don’t have a clear path to effective management.

 To chart this path is the charge of the Tear Film and Ocular Surface Society.
 With the second iteration of Dry Eye Workshop (DEWS) Report published in July 2017, a worldwide collaborative effort has been made to define and assist in management.
 The amount of research in this area has exploded with the number of papers cited jumping since the first report.

 DEWS II has covered a lot of ground in the basic science of the causes and factors that result in developing dry eye disease.
 A key new point is that dry eye disease often causes nerve damage which contributes to symptoms, even more so than inflammation does.
 Management is still stepwise but must be more personalised to the contributing factors in each case.
 Many treatment recommendations have not changed significantly from the earlier report.
 This may be due to the often inconsistent link between the symptoms felt and the signs observed of dry eye disease.
 Evidence of significant improvements with treatments in signs without symptoms, or vice versa, makes research in this area difficult.

 One of the priorities of the new report is an update of the definition of the disease.
 Dry eye is defined in the report as a multifactorial disease of the ocular surface, characterized by a loss of homeostasis of the tear film and accompanied by ocular symptoms, in which tear film instability and hyperosmolarity, ocular surface inflammation and damage, and neurosensory abnormalities play etiologic roles.